 HTML Code Injection

-Have you ever been at a hotel and suddenly seen an ad or information about the hotel appear in your browser?
+Have you ever been to a hotel and suddenly seen an ad or information about the hotel appear in your browser?
 If you have, you experienced the WiFi network injecting code into your browser atop the content of the site you were visiting.
 Code injection over public WiFi networks is a very real thing.

 Now imagine visiting a site that requests login information or some other personal information.
-Except in this case, code has been injected by the public WiFi network that puts a fake form over the real one.
+Except, in this case, code has been injected by the public WiFi network that puts a fake form over the real one.
 And when you enter your information into the form, you unsuspectingly just gave a criminal your data.

 Fake WiFi Networks

 It’s easy to trust connecting to a public WiFi network, especially when the network name looks familiar or trustworthy.
 Unfortunately, that’s exactly what some criminals are hoping for.
 They trick you into connecting and using their network, only to then use exploits to infect and/or steal data from your computer.

 When you connect to a public WiFi connection that’s not secure, other people on that connection can potentially intercept any unencrypted data that you send from your computer.
 That means any communication and text you send and receive could be read by a hacker.